JoshCap20/ScanBandz-API-Wrapper/readme.md

-# ScanBandz API Python Wrapper
+# ScanBandz v1 API Python Wrapper

+This no longer works with recent upgrades API v2.
+A new wrapper will be released later.

 ## Wrapper Public Methods
 1. `key_test()` Tests if API-KEY is valid.